-Abstract- Many studies on the impact of COVID-19 are often discussed in developed countries, stressing a gap in understanding how the pandemic impacts developing countries.
-This study focuses on the coronavirus called COVID-19 situation in Nigeria and its economic impact on the economy.
-The study also examines the structural causes that worsen the COVID-19 crisis in Nigeria.
-Our findings reveal that the economic downturn in Nigeria was triggered2 by a combination of declining oil prices and spillovers from the COVID-19 outbreak, which led to a fall in demand for oil products and social distancing, economic activities halted from taking place.
-The government retort to the crisis was to provide financial assistance to businesses and a few households affected by the coronavirus outburst.
-The Federal Government of Nigeria approved accommodative economic strategies by offering a targeted #3.5trillion loan as support to some sectors of the economy.
+Many studies on the impact of COVID-19 are often discussed in developed countries, stressing a gap in understanding how the pandemic impacts developing countries.
+This study focuses on 10 the coronavirus called COVID-19 situation in Nigeria and its economic impact on the 11 economy.
+The study also examines the structural causes that worsen the COVID-19 crisis in 12 Nigeria.
+Our findings reveal that the economic downturn in Nigeria was triggered by a combination of declining oil prices and spillovers from the COVID-19 outbreak, which led to a 14 fall in demand for oil products and social distancing, economic activities halted from taking 15 place.
+The government retort to the crisis was to provide financial assistance to businesses and 16 a few households affected by the coronavirus outburst.
+The Federal Government of Nigeria 17 approved accommodative economic strategies by offering a targeted ?3.5trillion loan as 18 support to some sectors of the economy.
 However, these efforts did not prevent the economic crisis from occurring, as expected.
-The Managers of the economy and agents could not freely engage in economic activities to fear contacting the COVID-19 disease that was spreading fast at the time.
+The Managers of the economy and agents could not freely 20 engage in economic activities to fear contacting the COVID-19 disease that was spreading fast 21 at the time.
+22

-Keywords: nigeria, coronavirus, covid-19, sars-cov-2, pandemic, financial crisis, global recession, public health, spillovers, monetary policy, fiscal policy, liquidity provision, central banks, economy,
+Index terms- nigeria, coronavirus, covid-19, sars-cov-2, pandemic, financial crisis, global recession